Post Details

 Service marketing is simply the process of promoting and selling a service or an intangible good to a specific group of people.
 It is a new way of marketing that has become very popular and helps companies all over the world promote their services.

 It looks at how a certain kind of service is advertised in the market.
-Though service marketing is a unique idea, it needs a way to represent goods that can’t be seen (services).
+Though it is a unique idea, it needs a way to represent goods that can’t be seen (services).

 Eventually, the global sphere has become a service hub that offers many services to customers all over the world.